by-jp/www.byjp.me/content/photos/instagram/yabic6qa2z7gjwhl2wjihqpszu/index.md

 - imported
 - from-instagram
 ---
 I started a new Instagram account — [@postcards](https://instagram.com/postcards).jpg — with pictures and stories of the postcards people have sent me in honour of my love of the medium.
-You might like it\!
+You might like it!